-The blow threw Denth to the side into Tonk Fah, who cursed and stumbled.
+The blow threw Denth to the side and into Tonk Fah, who cursed and stumbled.
 Vivenna wrenched free, ducking past Clod--nearly tripping on her dress--and threw her shoulder into the surprised Jewels.

+Jewels fell.
 Vivenna scrambled up the stairs.

 “You let her hear the Command phrase?”
 Denth yelled in anger, sounds of struggle coming from where he was wrestling with Clod.